ocwg/spec/README.md

 Schemas are used to define the structure of Nodes and Relations.
 They provide extensibility by supporting different properties for Nodes and Relations.

 Schemas are included inline in the file.
-In the future, there may be a way to externalize schemas to a remote store.
+In the future, there may be a way to externalize schemas to a remote schema registry.

 Schemas have a version number to support schema evolution.